How to make a moonshine still with free plans

 willing to take their punishment when they are caught.

-Moonshining as a fine art, however, effectively disappeared
+Moonshining Making is a fine art, however, effectively disappeared

 some time ago.